-Configure a cluster maintenance window to schedule planned operations—such as automatic Kubernetes version upgrades and CVE fixes—during off-peak hours.
-This ensures the stability of your core services during peak times and minimizes the potential impact of changes on your business.
+Configure a cluster maintenance window to schedule planned changes such as automatic upgrades and CVE fixes during off-peak hours, protecting core business stability during peak hours and minimizing the potential impact on your workloads.

 Applies to: ACK managed clusters

-A cluster maintenance window is a preset, recurring time period for an ACK cluster.
-ACK performs automated operations and maintenance (O&M) during this window, such as automatic Kubernetes version upgrades and CVE vulnerability fixes.
+A maintenance window is a recurring period during which ACK performs automated operations and maintenance (O&M), such as Kubernetes version upgrades and CVE fixes.

 ACK runs two types of maintenance: